STT Q1 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Notable Items: $130 million in notable items pretax, primarily from repositioning charges and a middle office client contract rescoping.
+• Notable Items: Recognized $130 million in notable items pretax, primarily due to repositioning charges and a client contract rescoping.

-• CET1 Ratio: Decreased to 10.6%, down approximately 100 basis points from the prior quarter, reflecting higher risk-weighted assets.
+• Capital Levels: CET1 ratio decreased to 10.6%, down approximately 100 basis points from the prior quarter, reflecting increased risk-weighted assets.

 5. Notable Q&A Insights

-• NII Dynamics: Management emphasized that NII growth is primarily driven by NIM expansion rather than significant growth in interest-earning assets.
+• NII Dynamics: Management noted that the growth in NII was primarily driven by improved NIM rather than significant growth in interest-earning assets.

-• AI Strategy: State Street is embedding AI across operations, with expectations for tangible business impacts beginning in late 2026.
+• AI Strategy: The company is embedding AI across its operations, with expectations for significant business impacts beginning in the latter half of 2026.